rohailtaha/ip-address-tracker/README.md

 ## About the App

 An IP address tracker app built using vanilla javascript. **IP Geolocation API by Ipify** is used to get ip address information and **Leaflet.js** library is used to generate maps.
+The app can be previewed on [this link](https://ip-address-tracker-rohail.vercel.app/)

 ## Features
 The user can